 Inspire me first; sell to me later

-A socially savvy generation, members of Gen Z are inspired by trending products and experiences that focus on novelty and diversity.
-But they don’t sit around waiting to be inspired, they actively research what’s "in" and how they can own the trend.
-Daily, 43% of Gen Zers visit shopping apps where they find inspiration on trending lewks, discover what others are buying, and learn how to style a new fit.2
+A socially-savvy generation, members of Gen Z are inspired by trending products and experiences that focus on novelty and diversity.
+But they don’t sit around waiting to be inspired.
+Instead, Gen Z shopping habits include actively researching what’s “in” and how they can own the trend.
+Daily, 43% of Gen Zers visit shopping apps, where they find inspiration on trending lewks, discover what others are buying, and learn how to style a new fit.2

 In India, girls aged 18-21 years old often browse NYKAA, an online retailer of beauty, wellness, and fashion products, even when they are not looking to buy.
 They get tips and advice and learn about which beauty products are trending in the makeup section.